 Top 10 Best and Most Powerful Luxury Classic Muscle Cars

-Just recently, we’ve brought you this list of 10 best and most powerful entry-level classic muscle cars and this time we’re doing things the other way around.
+Just recently, we’ve brought you a list of 10 best and most powerful entry-level classic muscle cars and this time we’re doing things the other way around.
 While muscle car’s primordial set of duties included it being the fastest at a straight line and as simple as possible, it was inevitable that one day things will get out of hand.
 In terms of their simple and bare-boned nature, that is.
 Most manufacturers figured out there’s the upscale market for muscle cars and they made their move.
 Personal luxury carriers would become luxury muscle cars overnight, and some muscle cars would become premium in terms of their refinement at the same time.
 While former only received powerful, high displacement V8 engines, latter got showered with all kinds of plushy options and tech features available at extra cost.
 Here are the 10 powerful and fully stacked classic muscle cars.

 1971 Plymouth GTX Hemi

-Although early seventies saw the introduction of the new regulations and GTX’s 440ci V8 (both 4-barrel and Six Pack) lost some of their edge, Elephant Hemi was still going strong.
+Although early seventies saw the introduction of the new regulations and GTX’s 440ci V8 (both 4-barrel and Six Pack) lost some of their edge, the Elephant Hemi was still going strong.
 It was still rated at 425 horsepower, but then again, the engine actually delivered much more than that.
-1971 Plymouth GTX was also moderately redesigned and looked better thanks to the new fenders, bumpers and hood cutouts.
+The 1971 Plymouth GTX was also moderately redesigned and looked better thanks to the new fenders, bumpers and hood cutouts.
 It wasn’t all about the looks, though.
 Wider rear track affected the GTX’s handling as well.
 Although it wasn’t as refined as cumbersome personal luxury carriers from Cadillac, Buick and Olds, Plymouth GTX was still one luxurious classic muscle worthy of an executive.

 1965 Buick Riviera GS

-There’s no doubt in our mind that Buick owes a lot to the first generation Riviera.
+There’s no doubt in our mind that Buick owes a lot to the first generation Buick Riviera.
 Hadn’t there been for the Euro-inspired personal luxury carrier, Buick might have been long gone as a brand.
 Luckily for them, Bill Mitchell’s stylistic gamble paid off big time and Buick sold around 112,000 of them over the course of following three years.
 Arguably the most popular and awe-inspiring of them all is the 1965 year model.

 This is when Riviera’s “Gran Sport” option became available.
 GS Riviera was powered by the dual-quad Super Wildcat 425ci V8 engine with 360 horsepower.
 With it came the dual Carter AFB four-barrel carbs, heavy-duty suspension, and 3-speed Turbo-Hydramatic transmission.
 But the cornerstone of the car were probably its concealed headlights.
 All 3,354 1965 Buick Gran Sport Rivieras made were, interestingly, traditional rear-wheel drive cars.
 And so were all other Rivieras for that matter.
-It was peculiar because Riviera’s platform sharing GM siblings Olds Toronado and Cadillac Eldorado were both front-wheel driven.
+It was peculiar because the Riviera’s platform sharing GM siblings Olds Toronado and Cadillac Eldorado were both front-wheel driven.

 1967 Mercury Cougar XR-7 GT

-Although basically a Mustang with Mercury badging and some stylistic changes, it was the Cougar that reigned supreme when it came to pony muscle cars, Ford Motor Company and luxury.
+Although basically a Mustang with Mercury badging and some stylistic changes, it was the Cougar that reigned supreme when it came to pony muscle cars, the Ford Motor Company and luxury.
 For its initial year, Cougar was kept simple.
 Only 2-door hardtop body style was offered and people could have chosen between conventional and luxurious XR-7 models.
 Moreover, both options included the sporty GT package.
 Same goes for our pick of the day – the 1967 Mercury Cougar XR-7 GT.

 Together with upscale wood grain interior trim and leather-vinyl upholstery of the XR-7 Cougar, GT also added the 390ci FE big-block V8 capable of producing 320 horsepower.
 It came either with 3 or 4-speed manuals, or with optional Merc-O-Matic 3-speed auto trans.
 Heavy duty suspension, and better brakes and tires were also part of the GT package.
 Around 27,000 XR-7’s were ordered during Cougar’s first production year, 2,653 of them were coupled with the GT performance package.
 And like the first gen Buick Riviera from above, first gen Mercury Cougar also featured concealed headlamps.